 Once it is granted, you will have to renew each year to keep the patent in force.

 Be aware that people can challenge your patent even after it has been awarded if they believe it to be invalid.

-Company's like Getty Images employ staff to find sites who are using their unauthorised photos.
-It is crucial that when you commission a website the Website Designer confirms all photos are royalty free or they agree to take the liability.
+Stock image websites such as Getty Images employ staff to find sites who are using their photos in an unauthorised manner.
+It is crucial that when you commission a website the website designer confirms all photos are royalty free or they agree to take the liability.
 This seems like a simple tip but if you don't it could turn out to be a costly error.